giantswarm/docs/src/content/getting-started/cloud-provider-accounts/vmware-vsphere/_index.md

 ## vSphere User permissions

+In order to follow the principle of least privilege, it is recommended to create a user role with the minimum permissions required and assign it to a user that is dedicated to CAPV.

-The user role assigned to the CAPV user must have at least the following permissions:
+You can create a user role in `Administration > Access Control > Roles > NEW`.
+This user role must have at least the following permissions:

 | Categorie | permissions |
 | -------- | -------- |